isaacsmith3/anchor/final-report.md

 2. **Debugging Complex Issues**: When encountering issues with Supabase real-time subscriptions not firing correctly or Chrome extension state synchronization problems, AI helped identify edge cases and suggest debugging strategies.

-3. **API Documentation Navigation**: AI assisted in understanding and implementing complex APIs like Chrome's declarativeNetRequest, Supabase's real-time channels, and React Native NFC manager, translating documentation into working code.
+3. **API Documentation Navigation**: AI assisted in understanding and implementing complex APIs like Chrome's declarativeNetRequest and Supabase's real-time channels, translating documentation into working code.

 4. **Code Refactoring**: Used AI to refactor code for better organization, extract reusable functions, and improve error handling patterns across the codebase.